Elvis Andrus Preview, Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.73 team ERA ranks second across all league pitching staffs.
+- The Mariners have the second-ranked team ERA across all league pitching staffs (3.71).

-- The Mariners allow the sixth-fewest home runs in baseball (134 total, 1.1 per game).
+- Mariners pitchers combine to surrender 134 home runs (1.1 per game), the sixth-fewest in baseball.

-- Castillo (9-7) is going for his 10th victory when he takes the mound for the Mariners in his 26th start of the season.
-He has a 3.29 ERA in 150 1/3 innings pitched, with 166 strikeouts.
+- Woo (1-3) gets the starting nod for the Mariners in his 12th start of the season.
+He has a 4.75 ERA in 55 2/3 innings pitched, with 60 strikeouts.

-- In his most recent outing on Thursday against the Kansas City Royals, the righty tossed seven innings, giving up four earned runs while surrendering nine hits.
+- In his last appearance on Friday, Aug.
+4, the right-hander tossed six innings against the Los Angeles Angels, giving up two earned runs while surrendering four hits.

+- In 11 games this season, the 23-year-old has amassed an ERA of 4.75, with 9.8 strikeouts per nine innings.
+Opponents are hitting .242 against him.

 © 2023 Data Skrive.
 All rights reserved.